Entretien des hoyas

 Hoya gunung gading

-Hoya gunung gading , which translates to "Ivory Mountain", is part of the Finlaysonii type.
-It was discovered in Gunung Gading National Park in the Sarawak region of the island of Borneo.
-It is a very popular hoya with collectors since it can display colors ranging from red to very bright orange, with strong exposure to the sun.
+Hoya gunung gading , which translates to "Ivory Mountain," is a member of the Finlaysonii genus.
+It was discovered in Gunung Gading National Park in the Sarawak region of Borneo.
+It is a very popular hoya among collectors as it can display colors ranging from red to very bright orange, with strong sun exposure.

 Hoya curtisii

-Native to southeast Asia, Hoya curtisii has developed small spotted leaves that can turn purple in the sun.
-It requires a lot of light to produce its white flowers and it is sensitive to variations in its environment.
-Hoya curtisii likes temperatures above 15 C° as well as lots of ambient humidity.
+Native to Southeast Asia, Hoya curtisii has developed small, mottled leaves that can turn mauve in the sun.
+It requires a lot of light to produce its white flowers and is sensitive to changes in its environment.
+Hoya curtisii likes temperatures above 15°C and high humidity.

 Hoya carnosa

-Hoya carnosa is the classic hoya with pink flowers.
-This is one of the easiest varieties to grow; she is the mother of several hybrids highly appreciated by collectors.
-This type of hoya is perfect for beginners since it does not require a lot of ambient humidity or intense sun.
+Hoya carnosa is the classic pink-flowered hoya.
+It is one of the easiest varieties to grow and is the parent of several hybrids highly valued by collectors.
+This type of hoya is perfect for beginners since it does not require a lot of humidity or intense sunlight.

 Varieties: Hoya carnosa krimson queen , Hoya carnosa krimson princess , Hoya carnosa compacta albomarginata